tmtarpinian/currency/README.md

 [Find the Colorize documentation here](https://github.com/fazibear/colorize)

 ---
-## Usage
+## Run

-To run any of the files, [download a zipped file from Github](https://github.com/tmtarpinian/currency).
+To run any of the files, [visit the file's repo on Github](https://github.com/tmtarpinian/currency).

-From there, download a zipped file of the repo or use its web url to clone.
+From there, download a zipped copy of the repo files or use its web url to clone.
 ![clone repo](./assets/clone.png)

 Please have Ruby, Faker, and the Colorize gems installed prior to running this application ([see Dependencies above](##Dependencies))